Criminal Defense Lawyer

-Crimes in Texas can be categorized as either a felony, misdemeanor, or minor offense (listed in order of severity).
+Crimes in Texas can be categorized as either a felony, misdemeanor or minor offense (listed in order of severity).
 Felonies are further divided into different “degrees,” with each degree resulting in harsher punishments as dictated by the state’s criminal justice system.
-In Texas, felony crimes are classified in one of five categories: Capital, First Degree, Second Degree, Third Degree, and State Jail.
+For example, in Ellis County, felony crimes are classified in one of five categories: Capital, First Degree, Second Degree, Third Degree, and State Jail.
 Misdemeanors are designated as class A, B, or C on the crime that was committed.
 A minor offense refers to a crime or infraction that is less serious than felonies and misdemeanors.

 How Can A Lawyer Aggressively Represent Me And Defend My Charges?

 Attorney Robin McCarty knows that even the best people can sometimes make mistakes.
-He has defended hundreds of clients in Midlothian, Waxahachie, and across Texas state who have been charged with crimes whether they are innocent or guilty.
+He has defended hundreds of clients in Midlothian, Waxahachie, and across Ellis County who have been charged with crimes, whether they are innocent or guilty.
 Attorney McCarty is highly skilled at defending your rights as well as fighting charges to ensure you get what’s rightfully yours- a chance for redemption after making an honest mistake.

-If you’re facing criminal charges in Ellis County or surrounding area contact attorney Robin McCarty right away so he can defend your interests against any legal battles set forth by prosecutors looking to throw out cases without merit.”
+If you’re facing criminal charges in Texas contact attorney Robin McCarty right away so he can defend your interests against any legal battles set forth by prosecutors looking to throw out cases without merit.

 What To Do When You’re Arrested

-Why Do Law Firms Advice That You Remain Silent After An Arrest?
+Why Do Criminal Defense Law Firms Advice That You Remain Silent After An Arrest?

 The best advice that any attorney can give you is to remain silent when being questioned or investigated by law enforcement officers.
 Wait until you have contacted an experienced Texas criminal defense lawyer at the Law Offices of McCarty-Larson before talking with police, as they will be able to advise on what steps should next be taken and whether it’s worth even speaking up in response to their questions.